March 28, 2017

 While reports find the wearable market slower to grow than originally thought, 17.6 percent of adult Americans (44 Million people) are wearing an accessory or smart clothing for data tracking, and 58 percent of smartphone users in the US have downloaded a health application.
 More and more, we are eager to gather as much information about ourselves as possible, share it with friends, and use it as motivation to become more fit, healthier, and happier.

-For the head, there’s a plethora of online Om apps, like our San Francisco neighbor Calm.com, designed to help you reduce anxiety, sleep better, and feel happier through mindfulness and meditation.
+For the head, there are a plethora of online Om apps, like our San Francisco neighbor Calm.com, designed to help you reduce anxiety, sleep better, and feel happier through mindfulness and meditation.
 Taking that mindfulness a step further, mood tracking apps like Moodnotes log and monitor your mood, providing personalized insights that encourage positive daily habits.

 Down to the toes, Sensoria has developed technology that’s being infused into clothing, like their smart socks to track foot strike quality, as well as the standard metrics of heart rate, cadence, and speed, meant to improve running performance.
 Sensoria has also partnered with Orthotics Holdings to develop the Smart Moore Balance Brace, which helps prevent falls for people with balance and stability issues.